24/7 Admissions | Call Now: (800) 939-6636

 The Choice Is Up to You

-Now that you know all there is to know about our women’s sober living program, the choice of where you want to go after your primary treatment is up to you.
-If you have already completed residential treatment but feel that you still need some extra support and assistance to keep you from relapsing, we suggest you give our program a try.
+Now that you know all there is to know about the treatment options for women in different stages of recovery, the choice of where you want to go after your primary treatment is up to you.
+If you have already completed residential treatment but feel that you still need some extra support and assistance to keep you from relapsing, we suggest you give our outpatient program a try.

-To learn more about our New Direction’s sober livings in Costa Mesa, contact us today.
+To learn more about New Directions for Women in Costa Mesa, contact us today.

 Contact Us